linnnus/skriv-vold-hurtigt/README.md

 * tilføj hastighedstest
 * scroll back to game when a key is pressed - might damage performance?
 * could probably optimise with set/map - especially those that happen for every keypress
-* might want to remove darkening of buttons when pressed; you dont really noticit it so it just kinda becomes a disturbance
+* might want to re-add button-darkening, when a button is pressed